rossman-x/kuroco-social-network/README.md

  1. Install the dependencies
 `npm install`
-> Before moving to the next step, make sure you have configured your cloudflare account and you logged in from the cli.
+> Before moving to the next step, make sure you have configured your cloudflare account and you logged in from the cli (Check bellow).
  2. Open the project's folder and execute this command:
  `npm run start-server`